Repost from my newspaper column. Written eons ago.

 Set.
 Four hundred eyes looked forward to the field, now carpeted with plastic eggs.

-Soon the Amazon children and my friends’ baskets overflowed with the bounty of this Christian holiday
+Soon the Amazon children and my friends’ baskets overflowed with the bounty of this Christian holiday.
+Even my brother had a few eggs in his basket.

 I nearly lost my balance as a child with a broken leg in a cast breezed past me.